CHAPTER 4: FREE WILL

 20. Explain the problem of free will in heaven and the three possible solutions to it.

-21. Pick any one of the following views and give your own criticism of it in a minimum of 150 words.
+21. Short essay: pick any one of the following views in this chapter and criticize it in a minimum of 150 words.
 The argument from determinism or one of its criticisms; the argument from predictability or one of its criticisms; the argument for genuine free will from the feeling of freedom, moral responsibility, human dignity, personal transformation, subatomic indeterminacy, or one of the criticisms of these; the theory of freedom of action; the solution to the conflict between human determinism and divine goodness; the solution to the conflict between free will and divine foreknowledge, the solution to the conflict between fate and free will, one of the solutions to the problem of free will in heaven.

 Acxiom news release, May 22, 2002, “Acxiom Unveils Personicx as the Next Evolution in Consumer Segmentation” http://www.acxiom.com